lawrennd/snippets/_information/includes/welling-three-geometries.md

 \slidesincremental{
 * Ch.~14 and 22: Schrödinger bridge and $W_2$
+* Discrete algorithm: IPF / Sinkhorn
 * Speed limit there is $W_2^2/(T\tau)$, not $\mathcal{L}^2/\tau$
 * Finite-time Landauer is Section 22.3
 }

 \notes{Read Chapter 14 and Sections 22.2--22.3 for the Wasserstein and Schrödinger prescriptions.
 Keep Crooks (2007) for Fisher--Rao.
-Peyré and Cuturi remain the place to get the OT intuition without the physics.}
+Peyré and Cuturi remain the place to get the OT intuition without the physics: Chapters 1--2 for Wasserstein; §4.2 for Sinkhorn, if you want the iteration.
+Sinkhorn computes the Schrödinger / entropic coupling.
+It is not Crooks' geodesic.}

 \addreading{@Welling-generative26}{Chapter 14 and Sections 22.2--22.3}